anishsarum/nexus/README.md

 - Please document new features or changes in this README.
 - Keep code modular for strategy builder, analytics, and real-time updates.

+## Semantic Analysis Details

+The Python backend provides semantic analysis of stock-related news:
+- News articles are fetched from Finnhub.
+- Each article is classified for sentiment using [finbert-tone](https://huggingface.co/yiyanghkust/finbert-tone) (FinBERT model).
+- The API is extensible, allowing configuration of news count and sentiment window.

+Document new features or changes in this README as you extend semantic analysis or related functionality.